boyter/boyter.org/content/posts/national-broadband-network-a-real-end.md

 The connection itself has been rock solid, with no slowdowns/dropouts anymore and even with a huge amount of rain there as been no noticeable difference.
 Previously this would ruin my internet connection.

 So with that done, thats the end of NBN for me.
 I have achieved the end state, with the best possible connection that you can get on the network.
 I didn't like how I had to get there, but I am at least and can focus on other problems in life.
+A fairy tale ending?
+Almost.
+Certainly a bittersweet one.